Unbounded mass radial solutions for the Keller-Segel equation in the disk: The approximate solution

 We define $u_4$ in the same way as the function ``$u_1$'' of \cite{PistoiaVaira2015} (or \cite{bocano2}) with $r_0=1$.
-The construction of this function is quite lenghty so we only briefly recall it and refer to the above two papers for more details.
-We take $u_4$ as follows
+The construction of this function is quite lengthy .We only briefly recall it here, and refer to the above two papers for more details.
+We define